Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 Educational Assistance by Scholarship in Emergencies or Project EASE is another pandemic program.
 As the name suggests, it is an educational assistance dedicated to a qualified dependent of OWWA members.

-A cash grant of Php10,000.00 per annum will be given to the dependent for a maximum of 4 years in college level.
+A cash grant of Php10,000.00 per annum will be given to the dependent for a maximum of 4 years at the college level.

 Aside from OWWA scholarships, you can also check out some maritime scholarships here in the Philippines.